 The Pantheon, which was built as a temple dedicated to the goddess Athena.
 Once upon a time, it was the centrepiece of a pioneering and aggressive building project on the Acropolis of Athens.

-As we make our way to the hidden African section.
-When I mean hidden, we asked three guides for help and finally reached the section after the third.
-Me and my brother were taken back at how many Congolese artefacts were placed in the section.
-For those of you who are not aware, both of my parents are Congolese, with roots going further back to Angola.
+As we made our way into the rather hidden African section of the museum.
+Both, myself and my brother were taken back at how many Congolese artefacts that were within this section.
+For those of you who are not aware, both of my parents are from DR Congo.

-Being surrounded by all these Congolese artefacts had the both of us in very mixed feelings.
-One hand we were both visible proud, seeing all this Congolese culture and then when we looked at our other hand, it became very heavy with anger.
+Being surrounded by these Congolese pieces had both of us in very mixed feelings.
+On one hand seeing all the Congolese pieces, gave us a sense of pride of the all the culture that circulated us.
+Whilst the other hand was very heavy, heavy with anger.

 And then there is me.
 Looking at all this culture with excitement and amazement, whilst still creating mental pictures of King Leopold II of Belgium finding and officially becoming the sole owner Congo after a conference in Berlin, where he was authorised to “improve the lives” of the native inhabitants.
 A time that Congo has never fully recovered from, its silent Holocaust.